With Treatment

 Services provided:

-Columbus Manor is an inpatient heroin rehab in Chicago, Illinois, 60644 zip code.
+Columbus Manor is an inpatient heroin rehabilitation center in Chicago, IL, 60644 zip code.

 Address: 5107 West Jackson Boulevard, Chicago, IL 60644 in Cook County